Chassis Set-Up

 At the extreme end of the scale is a 86mm wheelbase rear motor mount like the Porsche 934 and 935.
 Weight distribution is around 44/56.
 The 934 is very twitchy.
 The rear loves to come around when entering a corner, but has good traction out of the corner.
 The 935 has longer overhang on both ends of the car, so is slightly more stable due to higher moment of inertia.
 The large tail on the end of the car also puts some aero force on the rear, and is much better handling than the 934.

 Choosing a chassis length then depends on the traction condition.
 On my home track where is kept very clean and flat, traction is very good.
 Is hard to break traction even under full acceleration out of the corner.
 The Enzo with its stability and even weight distribution is the hands down winner.
 It is the fastest car around the track.
 On a more slippery track at Kenon, the 94mm car is definitely faster than the Enzo.
 With the Enzo, a slight excess throttle pressure cause a spin out on the track.
-With the 94mm Lamborghini Jota, the rear is planted to the track.
-Both cars have +3mm offset in the rear for even comparison.

 94mm Jota with +3mm rear wheel offset.
+Interesting possibility, but too top heavy epsecially with the wing on top.

 Pan car bodies made by PN and Atomic use 98mm chassis, so weight distribution is about 50/50.
 However, due to the downforce generated by both those bodies, they have exceptional traction in and out of corner as well as good stability.
 They are probably the next best thing to AWD.